Chewy French Bread

 ** If you weigh the ingredients in grams, you will be able to get a more consistent dough.
 When I weighed the ingredients, I used about 735 grams of flour (or just a little bit more than 6 cups).
 Precise measurements are a HUGE factor, but it’s not a requirement.

-1. When you add the warm water to the yeast, sugar, and salt – be careful to use WARM water, not hot.
+1. When you add the warm water to the yeast, sugar, and salt – be careful to use WARM water, or between 100-110 degrees F on a digital thermometer.
 If the water is too hot, the yeast will disappear and you can’t make bread without yeast.
 Also, do not use cool water because it won’t activate the yeast.

 2. Don’t add all the flour at once because every baking day is different.
 Some days you will need a bit more flour and some days, you will need less.